 Topics include relations, functions, coordinate geometry, logic, and history of mathematics.
 Credit in this course is applicable only toward middle school certification.
 Normally offered in the Fall and Spring.
 Normally offered in the Fall and Spring.
-Prerequisite: C or better in MATH 2384.

 MATH 3383.
 Geometric Meas./Transformation.
 3 Hours.